 How to Get Sole Custody in Arizona

 Many who are considering divorce in Arizona procrastinate filing because they are worried about child custody issues.
 If you find yourself in this category, you’ve probably asked yourself so many questions they’ve started to blur together.
 Will I get custody?
 What’s sole custody?
 Is joint custody the best option?
 What if I don’t feel my kids are safe with my ex?
 Can I get sole custody of my child?
+How do I file for sole custody in Arizona?

 What is sole custody?
 Sole custody, now referred to as sole legal decision making, means that one person has sole legal custody of the child.
 This one person is responsible for making the major decisions regarding the child’s care.
 Both parents may discuss the matters as they arise, but the single parent designed as the sole legal decision maker by the court has the authority to make the final decisions in any situations when both parents do not agree.

-It’s not uncommon for individuals considering divorce or in the midst of divorce to be worried about the outcome of their case.
-In many divorce cases, the major contention is child custody.
+It’s not uncommon for individuals considering divorce or in the midst of a divorce to be worried about the outcome of their case.
+In many divorce cases, the primary contention is child custody.
 Once you know what types of custody the court might consider, you need to remember that the law does not prefer one form of custody over another and that the court does not prefer one parent over another because of the parent’s sex.

 How to Get Sole Custody in Arizona | What You Need to Prove